 Whether you learned a lot about computing in school, have relevant experience from past jobs, or have undergone IT training recently, a certification is a tangible testament to your skills.
 You may have had a previous position that taught you how to do a range of things on Microsoft’s operating system, but rather than outlining all of that experience you have, you’ll be able to simplify your resume by listing the certification.

 For example, if your resume includes Microsoft’s Operating System Fundamentals certification this will communicate to hiring managers that you have a range of specific skills.
-They’ll know that you can configure Microsoft systems, install and upgrade systems, manage application, files, devices, and so on.
+They’ll know that you can configure Microsoft systems, install and upgrade systems, manage applications, files, devices, and so on.

 Rather than having to rely on your word that you have a particular skill-set, certifications are concrete proof that you have demonstrated these abilities well enough to earn the certificate.
 When you are looking for jobs, you can also gauge more effectively what positions to apply to if you hope to increase the likelihood of being hired quickly.
 And, if you’re already in the IT field, IT certifications can help boost your career.

 Certifications will help you sell yourself as the best candidate for any position.
 This is important for entry-level positions, of course, but even as your career progresses certification remains important.

 Even after you are hired, you can continue to get relevant certifications for your position or the position you would like to be promoted into.
 Employers don’t want staff who are content to sit on their laurels; ongoing certification shows that you are interested in maintaining and upgrading your IT skills.

 No matter where you are in your IT career, certifications will give you a boost over non-certified competitors, and it’s more than just validating your skills and experience.
 Spending your own time and money shows employers that you are committed to your IT career.